jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **High-Level Architecture:**
 The system consists of a main graph with all agents, where complex agents use subgraph patterns for tool interaction:
-- **Main Graph**: Contains orchestrator, planner, researcher, expert, critic agents, and finalizer
+- **Main Graph**: Contains orchestrator, planner, researcher, expert, critic agent, and finalizer
 - **Researcher Agent**: Uses subgraph patterns for complex tool interaction and state management (ReAct agent)
 - **Expert Agent**: Uses subgraph patterns for complex tool interaction and state management (ReAct agent)
-- **Critic Nodes**: Quality control agents for planner, researcher, and expert outputs
+- **Critic Node**: Quality control agent for planner, researcher, and expert outputs with dynamic prompts
 - **Finalizer Node**: Produces final answer and reasoning trace

 **Graph Structure:**